ucsb-cs156-s25/jpa03-ameymwalimbe/README.md

 * cd to top level of repo
 * use: `mvn javadoc:javadoc`
-* open in a web browser: `target/site/apidocs/index.html`
+* open in a web browser: `open target/reports/apidocs/index.html`

 You can also see the javadoc for the main branch and all open pull requests on the github pages site associated with the repo; see [/docs/github-pages.md](/docs/github-pages.md) for more info.